This tour is no longer available, please see similar tours below or send an enquiry

 Today we ride through the Sierra Maestra.
 Heading deeper into the mountains, our route is dominated by Pico Bayamesa – the third tallest peak in Cuba at 5,675ft (1,730m) above sea level.
 This is an area of stunning natural beauty that is rarely visited by tourists.
 We have a packed lunch during the ride and finish at El Cobre, the most sacred pilgrimage site in Cuba.

 After our El Cobre visit, we transfer to our Bayamo accommodation.
-This city is where the Cuban national anthem was composed in the mid-19th century and is one of the original seven ‘villas’ founded by the Spanish conquerors.
-In the afternoon, we enjoy a guided walking tour of the city with stops at several sites to gain insider knowledge from Bayamo residents.
-We visit a paladar for dinner.
+This city is where the Cuban national anthem was composed in the mid-19th century and is one of the original seven towns founded by the Spanish conquerors.
+In the afternoon, we enjoy a walking tour of the city with stops at several sites of interest.

 Accommodation: Casas particulares

-Day 8 : Cycle To Manzanillo; Transfer To Camaguey
+Day 8 : Cycle to Manzanillo; transfer to Camagüey; bici-taxi tour

 Meals Included: Breakfast, Lunch